lsst-sitcom/sitcomtn-118/index.rst

 Simulation
 ==========

-Exposures were simulating using the `ImSim <https://github.com/LSSTDESC/imSim>`__ package.
+Exposures were simulating using the `imSim <https://github.com/LSSTDESC/imSim>`__ package.
 ComCam is one raft consisting of nine CCDs.
-Since ComCam does not have wavefront sensors, a separate exposure had to be simulated to generate the intra-, extra-, and in-focus images.
+Since ComCam does not have wavefront sensors, a separate exposure was simulated to generate the intra-, extra-, and in-focus images.
 Therefore, an entire ComCam exposure was simulated for -7.5mm, -1.5mm, 0mm, 1.5mm, and 7.5mm of defocus.
 Each defocus was simulated in all six bands, at three zenith angles, for a total of 90 ComCam exposures.

 Results
 =======